MediScribe/docjet-mobile/docs/current/ui-screens-overview.md

   - Uses AnimatedContainer for height transitions and AnimatedOpacity for fade effects
   - Consistently appears at the top of all screens via AppShell

-### TransientErrorBanner
+### ConfigurableTransientBanner
-- **Path**: `lib/core/common/widgets/transient_error_banner.dart`
+- **Path**: `lib/core/common/widgets/configurable_transient_banner.dart`
-- **Purpose**: Displays transient non-critical errors without halting app functionality
+- **Purpose**: Displays transient messages (info, success, warning, error) without halting app functionality
-- **Current State**: Fully implemented with auto-dismiss functionality
+- **Current State**: Fully implemented with flexible configuration options
 - **Key Features**:
-  - Displays non-critical errors (like 404 on profile endpoint) as a dismissible banner
+  - Supports multiple message types: info, success, warning, error with appropriate styling
-  - Automatically dismisses after a configurable timeout (default: 5 seconds)
+  - Automatically dismisses based on configurable duration parameter (or stays until manually dismissed)
   - Includes manual dismiss button for user control
   - Respects safe area to ensure visibility below device notches/islands
-  - Uses AnimatedContainer for smooth height transitions
+  - Uses AnimatedSize with easeOutCubic curve for smooth height transitions
-  - Adapts content based on error message from AuthState.transientError
+  - Adapts styling based on message type using AppColorTokens notification colors
-  - Appears directly below the OfflineBanner in the AppShell
-  - Prevents app from becoming unresponsive during non-critical API errors
+  - Appears when AppNotifierService has a message to show
+  - Enhanced accessibility with Semantics and liveRegion support
+  - Can be triggered from anywhere in the app through the AppNotifierService

 ## Authentication Screens